 9. Compare Care Types

 What type of care is most appropriate for your loved one?
 Maybe you don’t need the added cost of assisted living — independent living, for instance, might better suit your budget and your requirements.
-Check our senior care cost calculator to compare the cost of living at home to assisted living expenses.
+Check our senior care cost planner to compare the cost of living at home to assisted living expenses.

 10. Get Personalized Advice

 Making a final decision about elder care can be difficult, and sometimes having a knowledgeable advisor can help.
 Here’s just one example from our APFM community:

 “I had gathered a significant amount of data (e.g., room prices, community fees, waiting list, etc.) which was overwhelming.
 I asked Hollis if she could pull it all together and she provided to me with a matrix of that information.
 That was the key for us, as a family, in making a decision where to place my mom.”

 Do you have any tips for defraying the cost of senior care?
 Share your strategies with us in the comments below.

 We Can Help!
 Our local advisors can help your family make a confident decision about senior living.